cgruver/systemd-in-devspaces/README.md

 # Experimental project for enabling systemd containers in OpenShift Dev Spaces

+__Note:__ The manifests for creating the container image used in this workspace are located in the `root-workspace-image` directory.

 ## Apply the following MachineConfig to enable RW cgroups

 ```bash